danielvdh24/productivity-frameworks/README.md

 5. Navigate back to the root of the extracted GitLab export where the `project.bundle` file is located.
 Open a terminal here and run: `git clone project.bundle`
 6. This will create a cloned project folder containing the full repository.
 Navigate and place `extractGit.py` into the folder, then run: `python extractGit.py`

-Again, this will prompt you to enter a survey date.
+Again, this will prompt you to enter the survey date.
 After which, the script will produce the `git_contributions.xlsx` table, which extracts and compiles only the number of commits and lines of code added per author in the 2-week period.

 ---